opennode/waldur-core/docs/guide/events/structure.rst

         Service settings has failed to sync.

     **service_settings_recovered**
-        Service settings has failed to sync.
+        Service settings has been recovered.

     **service_project_link_sync_failed**
         Service project link has failed to sync.